Markpm-code/visit-philippines/README.md

 ## Testing

-This is how my site looks like in different devices.
+This is how Visit Philippines looks like in different devices.
 ![Different Devices](assets/images/diff%20devices.png)

 ### Validator Testing